posmishka/linux/i3/Xephyr.md

 server-xephyr, otherwise just google it.

 to get everything running:
-1. first open a spare terminal.
-From there, run
+1. open a spare terminal

-Xephyr -ac -resizeable -br -reset -terminate 2> /dev/null :1 &
+2. Xephyr -ac -resizeable -br -reset -terminate 2> /dev/null :1 &

 This should open a new, black window, which you can move around and resize like any other window in i3.